-- Masturbation Technique: If you were turning your wrist to increase penile sensation during masturbation?
-If you fixated on a particular area: the shaft or the head?
-That causes penile trauma.
+- Masturbation Technique: If you were turning your wrist to increase penile sensation during masturbation, trauma to the penis may result.
+If you fixated on a particular area: the shaft or the head, penile trauma may result.

 Similar risks of trauma occur from intense intercourse.
 Most guys think a “boner” is like a bone – and can handle all the action the body can support.
 Alas, such activity comes at a cost.
 Intensive use, friction, pressure from the female pelvic bone – all eventually set up Peyronie’s Disease.